TheZoq2/dcs_on_linux/README.md

 ### A note on headtracking

 This only applies if an IR-modified camera is used as input to your headtracking program of choice, but can be very useful if so.
 Video4Linux(2) "*is a collection of device drivers and an API for supporting realtime video capture on Linux systems*" and thus is the utility used by Opentrack and Linuxtrack to address IR cameras - often the venerable PS3Eye.
 V4L2 handles the configuration of attached cameras, and so is the utility to use to change any settings.

 For IR-modded cameras, the settings of most significance are gain, auto-exposure and (automatic) white balance.
 The PS3Eye, not having any physical controls aside from an FOV setting, can be configured using the V4L2 test utility ([`v4l-utils`](https://pkgs.org/download/v4l-utils)), however changes made here do not persist across reboots.
-Opentrack has this configuration utility built-in, but for Linuxtrack users or those needing to change camera settings system-wide, there is a solution.
-Complete the following:
+Opentrack seems to have this utility built-in, but for Linuxtrack users or those needing to change camera settings system-wide, there is a solution:

+   * Ensure `v4l-utils` is installed.
+      * Video4Linux, providing core functionality for attached video devices, is available on all mainline distributions.
+      * Find `v4l-utils` for your distribution [here](https://pkgs.org/download/v4l-utils).
+   * Open the V4L2 test utility, and select the correct camera if there are multiple connected.
+      * Run `qv4l2` at the command line to launch the utility.
+      * If multiple cameras are connected, look in `/dev/` for `videoX` devices.
+   * Configure the settings to a suitable point.
+Of interest here are any automatic features that may interfere with tracking.
+      * Settings for an IR-modded PS3Eye are included below.
+      * As a general rule, automatic gain, white balance and (possibly) exposure should be disabled.
+   * Once done, return to a command line and execute `v4l2-ctl --all`.
+This lists all the configurable values of the camera.
+      * Framerate and pixel/capture format will be listed, but these cannot be changed via this method for the PS3Eye.
+   * Using this information, make a `.sh` file with a relevant name (such as `IRcamfix.sh`) with contents in the format:
+      > #!/bin/bash
+      > --set-ctrl=brightness=0 \
+      > --set-ctrl=contrast=32 \
+      > --set-ctrl=saturation=0 \
+      > --set-ctrl=gain_automatic=0 \
+      > --set-ctrl=gain=0 \
+      > --set-ctrl=power_line_frequency=0 \
+      > --set-ctrl=sharpness=0 \
+      > --set-ctrl=white_balance_automatic=0
+      * This accomplishes the same thing as changing these values through the GUI but allows it to be done automatically.
+      * These settings have been found to work well with a PS3Eye camera, but may need adjusting depending on use conditions.
+   * Save this script, and add it to an autorun utility such as Plasma's autostart or Lutris' pre-launch script.
+      * This will apply these changes when the start condition is triggered by their respective programs.

+With this done, the camera will have these changes applied automatically, allowing immediate use of headtracking without the need to preemptively tinker with a GUI before every flight.